-SECTION Y - RULE BOOK INFORMATION
+SECTION R - RULE BOOK INFORMATION

-- All proposals for rule changes must be submitted in writing to WMRRA on or before October 1st, 2017.
-The rules committee will review these proposals for possible incorporation into next year's rulebook. - Only current members in good standing may propose rule changes. - 2 Proposals must include: - The section and paragraph number(s) that the rule change affects. - b.
-The exact text of the proposed change <and> the existing rulebook text. - c.
-The reason for the change, and any other supporting discussion or documentation. - d.
+- All proposals for rule changes must be submitted in writing to WMRRA on or before October 1st, 2019.
+The rules committee will review these proposals for possible incorporation into next year's rulebook. - Only current members in good standing may propose rule changes. - 2 Proposals must include: - The section and paragraph number(s) that the rule change affects. - The exact text of the proposed change <and>the existing rulebook text. - The reason for the change, and any other supporting discussion or documentation. - d.
 The name of the person submitting the proposal.

-SECTION Z - ELECTRONIC SCORING
+SECTION S - ELECTRONIC SCORING

-- Starting with the 2009 season, WMRRA converted to using an electronic timing and scoring system made by the Track Intelligence company.
-This is the same system being used by many other racing organizations including AFM, OMRRA, Isle of Man TT and others. - Each motorcycle entering the track is required to have a working transponder mounted on the motorcycle in accordance with the mounting instructions in this section.
+- WMRRA utilizes an electronic timing and scoring system.
+This system utilizes an AMB timing loop, and decoders produced by 'MYLAPS'. - 2 Each motorcycle entering the track is required to have a working transponder mounted on the motorcycle in accordance with the mounting instructions in this section.
 Transponders are also required during practice sessions. - 3 It is the rider's responsibility to ensure that scoring is informed of the correct transponder control number for each motorcycle being raced.
-In the event of changes the rider must inform scoring of the change. - 4 Results for each heat will be posted in a designated location no later than 1 hour after the completion of the heat or 20 minutes after the last heat of the day whichever is earlier.
+In the event of changes the rider must inform scoring of the change. - 4.
+Results for each heat will be posted in a designated location no later than 1 hour after the completion of the heat or 20 minutes after the last heat of the day whichever is earlier.
 The results will be marked with the posting time.
 If the results are under protest they will be marked as such.
 Results will be posted to the club website as soon as possible following the race weekend.
 If the results posted to the website are under protest they will be marked as such until resolved.
 See Section L for protest procedures.
 It is the rider's responsibility to ensure that they are being scored correctly and to submit all protests/corrections in accordance with Section L.

 - 5 Racers are responsible for obtaining their own transponder compatible with the WMRRA timing and scoring system.
 Transponders may not be shared among racers except under special circumstances and must be approved in advance by scoring.
 Racers are responsible to ensure that their transponder is either charged or hard wired to the battery correctly. - 6 Transponders must be in place and operating for tech inspection. - MYLAPS's website address is: www.mylaps.com.
-Transponder ordering information and pricing can be found there. - 8 WMRRA will have some transponders available for rent.
-Inquire at registration or with scoring for information on renting a transponder. - The transponder must be securely mounted to either fork tube on the front of the motorcycle using the mounting clip for the MYLAPS transponder or any other method approved by tech inspection which ensures that the transponder is securely mounted.
+Transponder ordering information and pricing can be found there. - 8 WMRRA may have transponders available for rent.
+Inquire at registration or with scoring for information on renting a transponder. - 9 The transponder must be securely mounted to either fork tube on the front of the motorcycle using the mounting clip for the MYLAPS transponder or any other method approved by tech inspection which ensures that the transponder is securely mounted.
 If you're unable to mount it here, contact the Referee to discuss an alternate mounting point.
 MYLAPS transponders are waterproof. - 10.
 Electronic scoring does not change the definition of a race win.
 In the case of a close or disputed finish, all information available will be used by scoring and the Referee to determine the race winner.
 The final finishing order is determined by the order with which the competing motorcycle's front tires break the vertical plane of the finish line.